The Sap is Rising

 |Evapourating off the water and removing scum.|

 It can take 4-5 hours or more to make a litre of syrup.
 That time, however, presents a real opportunity.
-You can collect birch bark for fire lighting, collect birch polypores for making razor strops, paper, shoes or, best of all, you can make birch tar.
-I did this last year following talented bushcrafter Jonathan Ridgeon’s excellent online tutorial:
+You can collect birch bark for fire lighting, collect birch polypores for making razor strops, paper, shoes or, best of all, you can make birch tar (as described above).
+Talented bushcrafter Jonathan Ridgeon’s excellent no nonsense online tutorial is also worth reading for more detail:

 Or how about collecting some bark and making a simple birch bark and spruce root basket: Perfect for collecting the stunningly impressive Scarlet Elfcup fungi that are still in season now.